PROPERTIES OF ALUMINUM FABRICATION

-Aluminum is the most widely used non-ferrous metal.
-It is used for many applications for a number of reasons: it’s lightweight, strong, resilient, reflective, easily machined, highly conductive, anti-corrosive, non-magnetic, non-toxic, non-sparking, non-combustible and characteristically cheaper than stainless steel.
+Properties of aluminum fabrication described are light weight, strength, resilience, reflective, easily machined, highly conductive, anti-corrosive, non-magnetic, non-toxic, non-sparking, and non-combustible.
+In addition, it’s characteristically cheaper than stainless steel.
 Plain and simple, aluminum outperforms other materials because of its strength to weight ratio.
 Therefore, this reduces shipping and handling costs.

 FINISHES ON ALUMINUM

 Unfortunately, aluminum may corrode if left unfinished.
 Oxidization occurs from the environment, giving it that powdery grayish-white coating.
-To keep your aluminum product looking fresh, a finish should be applied.
-Options include: Mechanical Finishes; Chemical Finishes; Anodic Coatings; and Organic Coatings.
+Hence, to keep your aluminum product looking fresh, a finish should be applied.
+Aluminum finishes and coatings include mechanical finishes, chemical finishes, anodic coatings, and organic coatings.

+Aluminum fabrication services at Astro includes AWS D1.2, punching or perforating, embossing, bending or forming, laser cutting, forming, saw cutting, shearing, and prototyping.
 Although aluminum is not naturally as strong as stainless steel, it’s about one third of the weight.
-Welding takes a special skill because of the properties with aluminum.
+Importantly, welding takes a special skill because of the properties with aluminum.
 However, according our machinists, aluminum machines easily because of the soft material.
 Our crew says it cuts like butter!

 Here at Astro, we primarily work with these grades: 3003, 5052, and 6061.